Astromer 2: Astromer 2

 \subsection{Encoder}

-The encoder of Astromer 2 has a significantly larger number of parameters, increasing from \num{661505} to \num{5432129}.
-An eight fold increase.
+The encoder of Astromer 2 has a significantly larger number of parameters, increasing from \num{661505} to \num{3953409}.
+A six fold increase.
 This growth is due to the inclusion of six attention blocks, with each block containing four heads and 64 units.
 Additionally, we have incorporated a dropout layer after the self-attention calculation, as depicted in Fig. \ref{fig:astromer_1}.